8x8/jaas_demo/jaas-jwt-samples/php/README.md

 # JaaS JWT

-This following demonstrates how to generate a JaaS JWT using PHP.
+Here you can find examples on how to generate a JaaS JWT using `firebase/php-jwt` and `web-token/jwt-framework`.
+But any other JWT library should do as long as you set the claims included in the two examples and use the RS256 asymmetric encryption.

+For more libraries, please check [https://jwt.io/libraries](https://jwt.io/libraries).

-### Useful links
+## Useful links

 [JWT (JSON Web Token)](https://tools.ietf.org/html/rfc7519)